dwiwad/hockey_site/README.md

 ### Oct.
 6, 2025 - More tasks I'm thinking of
 - [ ] Look into DuckDB
 - [ ] Re-write fetch_game_pbp.py to also pull and store rosters as gameid.roster.json
-- [ ] Write a shot depth function once rosters are in and replace shot share figure
+- [X] Write a shot depth function once rosters are in and replace shot share figure = [ ] Check the math on the depth.py
 - [ ] Add primary and secondary team colors to css or a python dict
 - [ ] Change the shot share/depth bar plot to be away and home team primary colors
 - [ ] Start looking into hosting on AWS